 Indonesia has made various efforts to organize gifted education since 1974 (Zakakalana et al., 2017), starting from incidental programs (Busono, 1995) until more and more programs are officially explicitly held for gifted children.
 The diversity of Indonesia, especially in organizing gifted education, can be seen through the selected articles presented in this paper.
 Empirical studies were conducted at various levels, namely at the preschool level (e.g., Makmun, 2017), primary school (e.g., Suherman, 2014; Mardiah & Rofiah, 2018; Suryawan et al., 2017), junior high school (e.g., Munawaroh et al., 2015; Wabula et al., 2018), and high school level (e.g., Arini, 2012; Hastiani & Rustam, 2014; Sariningsih et al., 2017; Wulandini, 2016).
-Based on the place of study, studies were conducted in Java province (e.g., Arini, 2012; Mardiah & Rofiah, 2018; Munawaroh et al., Usodo, 2015; Sariningsih et al., 2017; Wabula et al., 2017; Wabula et al., 2017; Wabula et al., 2017; Nur'aini & Sasongko, 2020; Suryawan et al., 2017; Wati & Martiani, 2020, Zakakalana et al., 2017).
+Based on the place of study, studies were conducted in Java province (e.g., Arini, 2012; Mardiah & Rofiah, 2018; Munawaroh et al., Usodo, 2015; Sariningsih et al., 2017; Wabula et al., 2018) or outside of Java (e.g., Hastiani & Rustam, 2014; Makmun, 2017; Nur'aini & Sasongko, 2020; Suryawan et al., 2017; Wati & Martiani, 2020, Zakakalana et al., 2017).

 Special education for gifted Indonesian students is held in various forms, ranging from segregative to integrative models (Suherman, 2014).
 There are three ways in which gifted education in Indonesia can be held, i.e., through special schools, special classes, or integrated with regular classes but with unique treatments (Firosad, 2019).
 A recent example of organizing a particular gifted school is the establishment of 'Sekolah Keberbakatan Olahraga' (SKO) or a gifted sports school that serves as a great alternative educational path for students with exceptional talents in sports.
 At SKO, students still receive compulsory subjects such as mathematics or civic education and get elective subjects in particular subjects where they can deepen their talents in certain sports (Huda et al., 2016).
-The implementation of special sports education and Culture through a memorandum of understanding on 27 October 2013 (Zakakalana et al., 2017).
+The implementation of special sports education units was inaugurated by the Ministry of Youth and Sports and the Ministry of Education and Culture through a memorandum of understanding on 27 October 2013 (Zakakalana et al., 2017).
 There are many particular sports subjects that talented students can participate in at SKO, e.g., taekwondo (Nur'aini & Sasongko, 2020) and kick volleyball (Wati & Martiani, 2020).